Enter a keyword to find related content throughout our site

-EPIC (EHealth Productivity & Innovation in Cornwall & Isles of Scilly) is a collaborative project led by the University of Plymouth in partnership with Creative England and partly funded by the European Regional Development Fund.
+EPIC (EHealth Productivity & Innovation in Cornwall & Isles of Scilly) is a collaborative project led by the University of Plymouth in partnership with Creative England, partly funded by the European Regional Development Fund with additional financial support from the South West Academic Health Science Network.
 Over three years, starting May 2017, EPIC aims to improve the use of technology in health and social care, improving the health and wellbeing of people in Cornwall and also the Cornish economy in this sector.